IJuanTM/simpl/scripts/README.md

 `composer migrate:fresh` / `seed:fresh`, then `npm install` (which builds Sass and Vite).
 The result is a browsable install.

-Zips are rebuilt from the working tree every run (uncommitted edits included) and served to the installers locally, so nothing has to be committed or published first.
+Zips are rebuilt from the working tree every run (uncommitted edits to tracked files included; new files must be `git add`ed first) and served to the installers locally, so nothing has to be committed or published first.
 A MariaDB/MySQL server (`root`, no password) is optional; if it is down the migrate/seed steps are skipped.

 ### Running